linenumbertwo/til-legacy/README.md

 ```

 ## 12.12
-- Watched all of the nodejs videos on "생활코딩"
+- Watched all nodejs videos on "생활코딩"
 - Studied and Memorized English terms and English writing
 - Write few TILs in English